Saraiki alphabet: Romanization

 For Saraiki, all letters and symbols are used in Saraiki in Latin script.

 Modern Indic scripts

-The Devanagari and Gurmukhi scripts, written from left to right, were used by Hindus and Sikhs respectively around Saraikistan.
+The Devanagari and Gurmukhi scripts, written from left to right, were used by Hindus and Sikhs respectively around southern Punjab.
 Though not used in present-day Pakistan, there are still emigrant speakers in India who know the Devanagari or Gurmukhi scripts for Saraiki.

 Devanagari has support for all the 4 Saraiki implosive consonants: ॻ (ڳ), ॼ (ڄ), ॾ (ݙ) and ॿ (ٻ), which were actually introduced to write Sindhi.
 In Gurmukhi, these are approximated by gemination ligatures.